mkofinas/dotfiles/README.md

 ```

 To actually use the configuration files, `install.sh` creates a backup of the
-already existing dotfiles and then creates symbolic links to the right place.
+already existing dotfiles and then creates symbolic links to the right place
+using GNU Stow.
  If your configuration differs take a look at the script and modify it accordingly.

-## Adding new vim plugins
+## Adding new Neovim plugins
-This repo uses [Vim-Plug](https://github.com/junegunn/vim-plug) as a plugin manager for vim.
+This repo uses [Vim-Plug](https://github.com/junegunn/vim-plug) as a plugin manager for Neovim.
  To manage plugins, simply add a vim-plug section to your `~/.vimrc` (or `~/.config/nvim/init.vim` for Neovim):

 1. Begin the section with `plug#begin()`